dermatthes/leuffen.de/docs/index.md

 <img src="assets/matthias.jpg" style="width:200px; float:right;margin: 10px">

 Matthias Leuffen is a social entrepreneur who focuses on building cloud-native collaborative platforms using agile development strategies in open-source communities.
-And this text is just SEO.
-Read further, check out my projects, contribute.
+But, in facti, this text is just SEO.
+Read further, klick the links, check out my projects and contribute.

 ## Interests